isacikgoz/gitin/README.md

 `gitin` is a commit/branch/status explorer for `git`

 gitin is a minimalist tool that lets you explore a git repository from the command line.
-You can search from commits, inspect individual files and changes in the commits, see ahead/behind commits etc. It is an alternative and interactive way to explore the commit history.
+You can search from commits, inspect individual files and changes in the commits.
+It is an alternative and interactive way to explore the commit history.
 Also, you can explore your current state by investigating diffs, stage your changes and commit them.

 <p align="center">
    <img src="https://github.com/isacikgoz/gitin/blob/master/img/screencast.gif" alt="screencast"/>
 </p>

+## Features
+- Various filters for commit history (e.g. `gitin log --author="..."`)
+- Interactive stage and see the diff of files (`gitin status` then press `space`)
+- Explore branches with useful filter options (`gitin branch` press `enter` to checkout)
+- Commit/amend changes (`gitin status` then press `c` to commit or `m` to amend)
+- See ahead/behind commits (e.g. `gitin log --ahead`)
+- Interactive hunk staging (`gitin status` then press `p`)
+- Minimalist design.
+Does not use the whole screen of your terminal
+- See more options by simply `gitin --help`, also you can get help for individual subcommands (e.g. `gitin log --help`)

 ## Installation
 - Works on Linux and macOS